 The Anjou appellation includes red, rose, and white wines.
 It covers a vast area north and south of the River Loire, from the west of Angers east to beyond Saumur.
 The quality is generally high, with some stylish, oak fermented whites from the region’s major white variety, Chenin Blanc.
-Reds tend to be light, ripe, and juicy, with more full-bodied examples made from Gamay, Cabernet Sauvignon, and Cabernet Franc.
+Reds tend to be light, ripe, and juicy, with more full-bodied examples from Gamay, Cabernet Sauvignon, and Cabernet Franc.
 The best red has its own AC, Anjou-Villages, and some excellent wines are being made from Cabernet Franc and Sauvignon.
 The most excellent wines here are the intense dry whites of Savennières and the dessert wines of Coteaux du Layon.
-These sweet wines tend to be relatively restrained and age-worthy, with a beautiful honeyed richness.
+These sweet wines are relatively restrained and age-worthy, with a beautiful honeyed richness.
 A small amount of fine sweet Chenin Blanc is also made at Saumur and labeled Coteaux de Saumur.